Oreire/aansible-week12-configman/README.md

-configuratikn Managemnet of Managed Nodes using Ansible Console Node
+configuration Managemnet of Managed Nodes using Ansible Console Node